 Other denominations fared no better.
-Rev. Joel Parker, the anti-slavery yet anti-abolitionist pastor of the independent Broadway Tabernacle Church in New York City, who later became president of Presbyterian Theological Seminary of New York (now Union Theological Seminary), relentlessly strove to drive abolitionist leader Lewis Tappan out of the congregation, and in 1840 declared that “Abolitionism might be pronounced a sin as well as slavery".
-(Birney, 37) In 1839, the Episcopalian John Jay, Esq, wrote with sadness that in his church even anti-slavery men were hesitant to take action against the institution:
+Rev. Joel Parker, the anti-slavery yet anti-abolitionist pastor of Broadway Tabernacle Church in New York City, who later became president of Presbyterian Theological Seminary of New York (now Union Theological Seminary), relentlessly strove to drive abolitionist leader Lewis Tappan out of the congregation, and in 1840 declared that “Abolitionism might be pronounced a sin as well as slavery".
+(Birney, 37) In 1839, abolitionist John Jay, Esq, an Episcopalian, wrote with sadness that in his church even anti-slavery men were hesitant to take action against the institution:

 “Her Northern (free State) clergy, with rare exceptions, whatever they may feel upon this subject, rebuke it neither in public nor in private; and her periodicals, far from advancing the progress of abolition, at times oppose our societies, impliedly defending slavery.”
 (Birney, 39)

-In 1844, Samuel Wilberforce, son of British abolitionist William Wilberforce and then Lord Bishop of Oxford, published a book containing statements denouncing the slaveholding character of the American church.
+In 1844, Samuel Wilberforce, son of British abolitionist William Wilberforce and then Lord Bishop of Oxford, published a book titled A History of the Protestant Episcopal Church in America, containing statements denouncing the slaveholding character of the American church.
 An anonymous American bishop in Illinois responded with a letter explaining that while Episcopalians recognized slavery as a moral evil, the church was not responsible for ending it.
 Rather,

 "All she can do is by her prayers, and the preaching of the gospel, and teaching of the blessed doctrines of Christianity, to endeavor to ameliorate the condition of the slave; but, like the primitive Christians amidst the evils that surround her, she does not think herself called upon to eradicate at once the evil.
 She rather finds herself commanded, as were the servants in the gospel, to exercise caution, 'lest in eradicating the tares they root out the wheat also.'
 'Let both grow together,' saith our Lord.
 [Matthew 13:29-30].
 Let the evil be borne for the sake of the good that may be done to the souls of the poor slaves.”

 The same arguments are now advanced by American clergy who wish to avoid any involvement in fighting abortion.
-Phrases such as “Abortion is a political issue”, “We must fight using Spiritual means rather than worldly means” and “We must keep the main thing the main thing” are the cruelest words in the universe.
+Phrases such as “abortion is a political issue”, “we must fight our battle using Spiritual means rather than worldly means” and “we must keep the main thing the main thing” are some of the cruelest words in the universe.
 To the victims of injustice, they mean abandonment, torture and death.